randomusername01/MuseboardCapstone/README.md

 ## MuseBoard User Manual

-Welcome to MuseBoard, your digital whiteboard for brainstorming, note-taking, and visual collaboration.
+Welcome to MuseBoard, your digital whiteboard for brainstorming, note-taking, and personal expression.
 This manual will guide you through installing, launching, and using MuseBoard effectively.

 ---